 Thanks for joining us and taking part in what we hope will be a fun day out.
 This is page one of two, providing information on how to get to Ingliston, what to bring and what to do at registration.
-Page 2 has more information on the route, safety and the staggered start process.
+Page 2 has more information on the route, safety and the start process.

 The registration and start/finish is at the West end of the Ingliston showground between the A8 and the end of airport runway with the start exiting onto Lochend Road.
 If you are arriving by car or bike the 2nd gate off the A8 (Glasgow Road) will be open with Tour de Forth signs to direct you to the free parking.
 See the map in getting there under event information.

 Please make sure your water bottles are full on when you leave home as we do not have any water at Ingliston, there will be water at the Feed station before Kincardine bridge (after 30 miles), as well as bananas and some food, please bring an energy bar and snack in your pocket.

-We hope that you have been making the most of the recent decent weather, and getting as many miles in as possible.
+We hope that you have been making the most of the recent dry weather, and getting as many miles in as possible.
 We all know that we have to physically prepare but please don't forget to ensure your bike and kit are in their best condition as well.